Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Proton Pump Inhibitors or PPIs

-Proton pump inhibitors stop the process in which acid is transported from the acid-producing cells in the stomach lining into the stomach cavity.
+Proton pump inhibitors are substances that reduce the process in which acid is transported from the acid-producing cells in the stomach lining into the stomach cavity.
 They are often the preferred acid suppressor for stomach ulcers today.

 Bismuth subsalicylate coats ulcers and helps to block them from stomach acid.
 It also seems to help kill Helicobacter, although it can’t replace antibiotics.
 Bismuth subsalicylate (such as Pepto-Bismol and other brands) can be bought in drug stores.